Introduction to Multi-Armed Bandits: Online Linear Optimization: Follow The Perturbed Leader

 Equivalently, we play an arm with the lowest average cost, based on the observations so far.

-While this approach works fine for i.i.d. costs, it breaks for adversarial costs.
+While this approach works fine for IID costs, it breaks for adversarial costs.
 The problem is synchronization: an oblivious adversary can force the algorithm to behave in a particular way, and synchronize its costs with algorithm's actions in a way that harms the algorithm.
 In fact, this can be done to any deterministic online learning algorithm, as per Theorem~\ref{FF:thm:deterministic-LB}.
 For concreteness, consider the following example:

 Then the total cost vector is